mgimon/42_Imperative/minishell/README.md

 # About minishell
 <br>
-Build a simple Unix-like shell
+In this project we build a simple Unix-like shell from scratch.

 <br>
 <br>